5 Best Homeschooling On The Road Tips For Newbies

 But now that I’m traveling, and looking at the homeschool vs public school debate from a different angle, I am realizing there are some benefits to homeschooling as well.

 For one, homeschooling offers more flexibility in learning styles.
 I am seeing this in my youngest son.
-At five years old, he struggles to stay focused on the task at hand, but is brilliant when it comes to solving addition and subtraction problems.
-In public school, he would most likely be called to the principal’s office for being too disruptive in class.
+He struggles to stay focused on the task at hand, but is brilliant when it comes to doing math problems or science activities.
+In the public school setting, his attention challenges often means he needs more time than others to complete a task.
+And that leads to more stress for him.

 As a traveling family, homeshooling is really our most practical option for educating our kids.
 Enrolling them in schools in each place we visit would be too disruptive for the kids.
 So instead, we choose to teach them ourselves, using a hodgepodge of lessons and curriculum.

-So then it goes back to the question, how does homeschooling work on the road?
+So then it goes back to the question, how does homeschooling on the road work?
 Well, after almost two years of homeschooling, we’ve found a groove that works for us.
 Since we don’t follow a specific curriculum, it’s really about being flexible, and using our travel experiences to guide our kids’ learning.
-For our daughter, we use the book, What Your Third Grader Needs To Know as a reference for what age appropriate topics we need to cover.
-And for my son, I use the book, What Your Kindergartener Needs To Know.

 When we were road-tripping across the United States, we focused a lot on science.
 We were visiting a lot of national parks, learning about nature, as well as science and kids’ museums.
 In Mexico, we did a lot more reading and social studies.
 When we were in Costa Rica, we focused again on science, as the country has so many nature-based activities to do.
 I’m sure that when we continue on to Europe, our focus will be more on history.